kaizau/metalsmith-combine/README.md

 A [Metalsmith](http://www.metalsmith.io/) plugin to prepend or append to files.

-Note: Like all other template-like plugins, this doesn't work with metalsmith-watch.
+Note: Like all other template-like plugins, this probably doesn't work with metalsmith-watch.

 Install from metalsmith.json or the JS API: